To support local individuals and families and help them remain connected to their community.

 Every local individual and family deserves to remain connected, engaged and valued in the community they know and love.

-From this point in time, the Ashburton & District Senior Citizens Welfare Association (which became known as Ashburton Support Services in 1998) became involved in many projects and services including Meals on Wheels, Social Support Services including Planned Activity Group (PAG) services, assisting and acquiring a 10% share in the Stocks Village Independent Living Units Development, involvement in the funding and development of Elsie Salter House, and assisting in paying for the Craig Family Centre Playground.
-In short, Ashburton Support Services played a significant role in the building and development of the community fabric within the region, and has assisted in providing many services to people who are ageing and who have a disability.
+From this point in time, the Ashburton & District Senior Citizens Welfare Association (which later became known as Ashburton Support Services) became involved in many projects and services.
+Ashburton Support Services and its predecessors played a significant role in the building and development of the community fabric within the region, and has assisted in providing many services to people who are ageing or who have a disability.

-Over time Samarinda Residential Care continued to become more established in the local area and in 2008 it took over the Elsie Salter House Service which provides specialised support services to persons living in the community who have varying degrees of dementia.
-In addition, with a clear eye on continuing to meet demand for residential aged care services in the local area, Samarinda Residential Care commenced a building program in 2014 to increase its bed stock from 40 beds to a total of 92 beds, which also includes a 15 bed specialist Memory Support Unit.
-This project was completed in 2018.
+Over time, Samarinda continued to become more established in the local area and in 2008 it took over the management of Elsie Salter House program which provides specialised support services to persons living in the community who have varying degrees of dementia.
+In addition, with a clear eye on continuing to meet demand for residential aged care services in the local area, Samarinda commenced a building program in 2014 to increase its bed stock from 40 beds to a total of 92 beds, which also includes a 15 bed specialist Memory Support Unit.
+This building project was completed in 2018.

-Merging both Ashburton Support Services and Samarinda Residential Care has been a talking point for several years and finally in 2015 it became a reality, when both Committees of Management and their Members agreed to the merger.
-The new organisation now trades under the new name of Samarinda Ashburton Aged Services (SAAS).
-In 2017, the Samarinda Ashburton Aged Services Board went through a branding exercise and the organisation is now known as Samarinda.
+The merging of Ashburton Support Services and Samarinda Aged Services had been a talking point for many years and finally in 2015 it became a reality, when both Committees of Management and their Members agreed to the merger.
+As such, the new organisation now provides services under the name of Samarinda Ashburton Aged Services Incorporated (SAAS).

-The merger has added strength to the new organisation in that it now provides a sound platform to meet the ever changing aged care environment.
+This merger has added strength to our organisation in that it now provides a sound platform to meet the needs of the ever-changing aged care environment.
 This means that Samarinda now has a greater ability and capacity to provide support to the local ageing and disability community across the continuum of in-home and residential supports.
 Furthermore, it allows Samarinda to tailor these with the consumer to meet their individual requirements.

 Management and staff:

-Click here for information on members of the Committee of Management
+Click here for information on members of the Board

 Click here for information on members of the Executive Team